In this Mykonos vs Santorini comparison guide we look at the differences between two of the most famous Greek islands.

 If you're planning trips to Mykonos and Santorini, you'll need to work out what sort of hotel you want to stay in.

 In terms of accommodation prices, both islands are among the most expensive destinations in Greece.
-There is an abundance of stylish hotels and private villas, for people who are after absolute luxury.
+There is an abundance of stylish and luxury hotels and private villas, for people who are after the best of everything.

 Generally speaking though, it's easier to find budget hotels in Santorini, even in peak season.
 This comes as a surprise to some people.